-Students may also visit the University Park Health Center for services and referrals regarding alcohol or other drug abuse or may visit the Engemann Student Health Clinic website at: http://engemannshc.usc.edu/.
+Students may also visit USC Student Health for services and referrals regarding alcohol or other drug abuse at: http://studenthealth.usc.edu.

 EDUCATIONAL PROGRAMMING, CAMPAIGNS, AND OPTIONS TARGETING ALCOHOL USE

 MANDATORY ONLINE TRAINING FOR STUDENTS

 The safety, health, and well-being of students are essential to their success at the University of Southern California.
 On the myUSC website, there are three online learning modules designed to provide formative knowledge and exposure to some personal skill development on the critical topics of alcohol use, sexual consent, and campus safety.